ponyisi/histogram_postprocessing/README.md

 Generic system to perform streaming transformations on histograms

 Features:
-* core does not depend on any histogram library or input/output format; plugins can be written.
-Main assumption is that the histograms live in a hierarchical namespace.
+* core does not depend on any histogram library or input/output format; plugins can be written (and these need not live in this package).
+Probably most useful if histograms live in a hierarchical namespace but this is not necessary.
+Example implementation to read/write ROOT files provided.
 * intended for streaming, e.g. for online environments where histograms are updated asynchronously.
 * pattern matching makes it easy to apply the same transformation to multiple histograms
 * no code needed to configure